-If you’ve already got the WAG Holiday Survival Guide and have been navigating this food silly season like a pro, good work!
+If you’ve already got the WAG Holiday Guide and have been navigating this food silly season like a pro, good work!
 You really deserve a pat on the back.
-Here’s a few reminder tips to help keep you on track.
+Here are a few reminder tips to help keep you on track.

 Go for a walk, run or do a short bodyweight workout in the morning.
 It’s a great way to de-stress and mentally prepare for the big gathering.

 Which foods do you know your family will be serving?
 If your aunt always cooks a turkey and your parents usually bring the potato salad, then you know you’re good for some protein, carbs and fats.
 Try planning out the foods you’re going to eat in advance so that you have a good idea of how much of each dish you can fit.